 Winter clothing can be reserved when you call to book your tour, and you will then be sized on-site when you arrive.
 With the above winter gear, most riders will be comfortable enough wearing jeans, a long sleeve shirt, and thermal underwear.
 If you'd like to dress warmer you are certainly welcome to, but we suggest dressing in layers so you can better regulate your own personal temperature.

 Q: Is riding a snowmobile hard?

-A: Not at all!
-It's been said that if you can steer a lawnmower, you can pilot a snowmobile.
-All of our snowmobiles are automatics, so you don't need to worry about shifting gears or doing anything crazy.
+A: All of our snowmobiles are automatics, so you don't need to worry about shifting gears or doing anything crazy.
 Before your tour departs, your guide will give you a full orientation on how each of the simple controls work, as well as what to expect while riding in town and inside the Park.
-Even the most timid of riders will be a snowmobile pro in no time!

 Q: What do I do if there is a bison or other large animal in the road?